 Oppositional Defiant Disorder In Children: How To Spot It?

-Every child and adolescent reacts to difficult situations in their own way according to different factors.
-Some of them may include: character, genetics, education and culture.
+Every child and adolescent react to difficult situations in their own way according to different factors.
+Some of them may include character, genetics, education, and culture.
 However, when the reaction is not functional, is excessive, constant and affects several aspects of the kid’s relationship with the environment (home, school or other scenarios) we might consider it a problem.
 That is the case of the Oppositional Defiant Disorder.
 Here’s some important information about this behavioral disorder.

 What is the Oppositional Defiant Disorder?